Council to provide new streamlined business service

-“In the current environment business owners can be required to work with up to 13 agencies and 48 forms, incurring significant time and cost.
-This program reduces this laborious experience to a single portal and streamlines the interactions with Local, State and Federal Governments to achieve the necessary permissions in a less than 90 day average.”
+“In the current environment business owners can be required to work with a number of agencies, incurring significant time and cost.
+This program reduces this laborious experience to a single portal and streamlines the interactions with Local, State and Federal Governments to achieve the necessary permissions quicker.”

 The platform can enable a business to register, and obtain an ABN, and provide guidance in relation to necessary Council approvals.